|Nutritional Guidelines (per serving)|

-Many homemade bread recipes require milk and if you're lactose intolerant or have another concern about dairy products, it can be difficult to find a great recipe.
-Maybe you just ran out of milk.
-This easy braided white bread recipe is here to save the day because it is made without milk.
+Many homemade bread recipes require milk and if you're lactose intolerant or don't consume dairy products, it can be difficult to find a great recipe.
+Or maybe you just ran out of milk.
+Regardless of your situation, this easy braided white bread recipe is here to save the day.

-To create this milk-free loaf, a quick adjustment was made to the basic braided bread recipe.
-Essentially, it was as simple as replacing the milk with more water and using vegetable oil in place of butter.
+To create this milk-free loaf, we made a quick adjustment to a basic braided bread recipe.
+It is as simple as replacing the milk with more water and using vegetable oil in place of butter.
 The result is a beautiful loaf of bread that anyone can eat.

 Braided bread loaves are a lot of fun to make and you will only need to take one extra step in preparing the dough.
 If you can braid hair, you can braid bread dough.
-The finished loaves look spectacular and anyone you serve it to will be impressed by your baking skills.
+The finished loaves look spectacular and impressive, and also taste delicious.

 Mixing the Dough